Johnson, Ontario: Communities

 Desbarats, the main community in the township, is located on Highway 17, 54 km east of Sault Ste.
 Marie.

-Located in Desbarats is Central Algoma Secondary School, a high school of 250+ students which serves a catchment area extending from Echo Bay to Thessalon.
-In 2013 a grade 7 and 8 program was put into place in CASS.
+Located in Desbarats is Central Algoma Secondary School, a public high school of 250+ students which serves a catchment area extending from Echo Bay to Thessalon.
+The school (commonly known by the acronym C.A.S.S.) opened in 1972 when the existing high schools in Bruce Mines, Richards Landing (serving St. Joseph Island), and Thessalon were consolidated into the larger new building.
+In 2013, a grade 7 and 8 program was put into place at the school.